jeevagithub44/portfolio/README.md

 <div align ="center">

-# MR - Personal portfolio
+# JEEVA - Personal portfolio

 <strong> JEEVA Portofolio </strong> is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.